hmteditors/2015office11/PresentablePowerPoint.md

 - there is decidedly more left to research, explore, and learn about this particular example of multiformity
 - one particularly notable way in which we would like to continue this research is to expand our context
-- additionally we think it would be particullarly valuable to do similar and reproducible research of this kind regarding minute multiform examples
+- additionally we think it would be particularly valuable to do similar and reproducible research of this kind regarding minute multiform examples
 - Venetus B also mentions the possibility of **word**, compeltely changing the argument.
 Where else do we see this?